What is Problem Challenge?

 How much does it cost and how do you enter?

 The entry fee consists of $20 per school plus $0.40 per child entered (including GST).
-We will be mailing all Intermediate schools each February asking for entries: at that stage, if you wish to take part, you will need to register on-line and arrange to pay the registration fee (by direct credit or cheque).
+We will be mailing all Intermediate schools each February asking for entries: at that stage, if you wish to take part, you will need to register on-line and arrange to pay the registration fee (by credit card or University invoice).

 We hope you will join Problem Challenge and enjoy the questions we set!!